top of page

 She was so skilful - her fingers would fly when she knitted.
 She could carry on conversations and watch TV without looking at her craft or dropping a stitch.
 I can still hear the click-clack of her needles and see her Woman's Weekly patterns.
 She made beautiful things.

-I look at her hands now - they no longer move.
+Her hands no longer move.

 I wish I had asked her to teach me how to knit.